milonmaze/privacy-terms-observatory-beta/www.cloudflare.com/transparency.md

 If Cloudflare were asked to do any of these, we would exhaust all legal remedies, in order to protect our customers from what we believe are illegal or unconstitutional requests.

-Accurate as of December 13, 2023
+Accurate as of January 29, 2024

 BACKGROUND ON THE DATA